Creative Field Techniques - Shooting the Super Moon for Landscapes

 If you are not comfortable compositing two images during post processing, you can wait until closer to sunrise when it is lighter.
 Then expose the entire scene so as not to blow out the moon and still maintain details in the darker areas of the landscape.
 Here is an example of one exposure for landscape and tree, shot shortly after sunrise.

 The disadvantage of taking only one exposure is you have a narrower time frame in which to work because you are relying on more atmospheric light.
 Also, the brighter it is, the more faint the moon becomes.
 Check out this image shot 30 minutes after sunrise.
-If you start shooting earlier when it is still kind of dark, you will have more fun coming up with various compositions as the moon moves in an arc toward the horizon.
+If you start shooting earlier when there is less light, you will have more fun coming up with various compositions as the moon moves in an arc toward the horizon.
 Also, the light can change dramatically and be quite beautiful before it gets too light.

 The other technical part of capturing the moon is focusing.
 I like to focus directly on the moon to get it as sharp as possible, then take a shot.
 I then focus on my landscape (a tree, for instance) to get that sharp as well, and take another shot.
 Because it can be too dark to auto focus on the landscape, I set my focus to manual for both.
 I take one shot focusing and exposing the moon, move my focus point to the landscape and expose and focus on it for a second shot.
 If you take only one exposure shot, you can focus on a distant point in your landscape and the moon will appear plenty sharp.
 But if you can take two shots and composite them, all the better, especially if you need two exposures.